disraptor/disraptor/README.md

 - [Shadow tree navigation doesn’t go through Ember router](https://meta.discourse.org/t/shadow-tree-navigation-doesn-t-go-through-ember-router/103712): Fixed in the plugin; can be fixed in Discourse.
 - Unstyled document: Occasionally, a document will appear completely unstyled in Firefox until the user opens or closes the developer tools.
 That’s potentially a browser bug in Firefox.
 - @font-face issue: Loading fonts with the CSS `@font-face` at rule doesn’t work when the rule is inside the shadow DOM.
 This should be evaluated again in the future.

-### Features

-Disraptor is able to render your web application’s HTML documents inside a Discourse page.
-Requests to assets (stylesheets, scripts, fonts, images, etc.) that are my made by that document are handled accordingly.
-You only need to configure routes mapping from requests to the Discourse instance to your web application server.

-Any form submits in your documents are intercepted in order to resolve them via asynchronous requests.
-This allows Disraptor to handle things like “303 See Other” statusses and redirect to the URL in the “Location” header via Ember transitions.

-Disraptor sends the following information to the web application in its requests:

-- `x-disraptor-app-secret-key`: A signal indicating that the Discourse instance is allowed to send requests to the web application server.
-If it is not set, no proxy requests will be send.
-- `x-disraptor-user`: The username of the currently logged-in Discourse user.
-- `x-disraptor-groups`: Disraptor-specific groups (groups starting with the string `disraptor`) of the currently logged-in Discourse user.